jtr13/cctemplate/README.md

 ### Copy this template

 - [ ] 1.
 Click the green "Use this template" button above.
 DO NOT FORK THE REPO.
+Choose "Include all branches" option.

 - [ ] 2.
 In the Description field, write: "Bookdown source files for [your project name here]".